How To Lay Wooden Decking Tiles on Grass

 On the other hand, do not install the boards with the crowns down (cupped).
 It’s a recipe for disaster.
 Instead of sliding the water or snow away from the boards, they will more likely accumulate when the boards are installed.

 Remember to install all the boards crown up.
-Failure to do so may result in having rotting and warping boards.
-You also wouldn’t like having a decking which some of them have warped boards.
+Failure to do so may result in rotting and warping boards.

 Another method is using a different material other than wood.
 One of your options is using composite decking.
-Composite decking boards do shrink and expand, but not as much as wood.
-But the good thing about them is that they are usually resistant to warping.
+Composite decking boards do expand and contract, but not as much as wood and are resistant to warping.
 If it’s a major concern for you, you should consider using composites instead.